 Users can associate core properties with packages.
 Such core properties enable users to get and set well-known and common sets of property metadata to packages.
-The core properties and the specifications that describe them are shown in Table 10–1.
-Core properties:
+The core properties and the specifications that describe them are shown in the table below:

 Table 10–1.
 Core properties